-- 10.1 The Masterplan is supplementary guidance to the Local Development Plan which means it becomes part of the development plan for the purposes of assessing planning applications. - 10.2 Development proposals that are not in accordance with the Masterplan will need to be supported by evidence and a reasoned planning justification as to why the Masterplan should be departed from.
+- 10.1 The Masterplan was adopted as supplementary guidance to LDP1 and it became part of the development plan for the purposes of assessing planning applications.
+It was initially adopted in December 2014 and has now been updated following the adoption of the Local Development Plan 2 in September 2019. - 10.2 Development proposals that are not in accordance with the Masterplan will need to be supported by evidence and a reasoned planning justification as to why the Masterplan should be departed from.